There’s something pleasingly pointed about a man jokingly claimed to be immortal starring in a movie about creating a form of immortality.

 Will’s cloned, fully-grown bodies, with copied minds and memories – are they still people, let alone the people who died?
 It’s an ethical maze almost as complex as the visualisations of brain pathways we see on him conjure up, though it’s not a question Replicas is able to answer.

-Watch the UK trailer for Replicas:
+Watch the UK trailer for Replicas (and scroll down for spoilers):